isomerpages/moe-sst/_cca/Fencing.md

 #### Goals
 ● Nurture ordinary people into inspiring sportsmen and better people; and
-● work well as a fencing team even though it is an individual sport.
+● Work well as a fencing team even though it is an individual sport.

 #### Values
 *  Sportsmanship